Indigenous Economic Development

 First Nations are stepping up and assuming a leadership role in all aspects of B.C. society, including business.
 In the world of tourism, businesses and First Nations have tested a wide range of approaches to working together.
 In this webinar, the owner of a leading West Coast resort and his First Nations neighbours discuss the special agreement they launched to help them work together for mutual benefit.

-The session will include background on the major role tourism now plays in B.C.’s economy, the steps First Nations are taking to get into the tourism game in a big way, the practical lessons of a resort-owner working in a First Nations Territory, and some advice from a respected Aboriginal leader on how non-native businesses can work successfully with First Nations to grow new and better tourism operations.
+The session will include background on the major role tourism now plays in B.C.’s economy, the steps First Nations are taking to get into the tourism game in a big way, the practical lessons of a resort-owner working in a First Nations Territory, and some advice from a respected Indigenous leader on how non-Indigenous businesses can work successfully with First Nations to grow new and better tourism operations.